 At a time when we all want the peace of mind of knowing that the people we hold dearest are in good health, we want you to know that we're here for you.
-Whether you're using our 24/7 GP service, or 24/7 Mental health helpline we're always on hand to support you through difficult times.
+Whether you're using our 24/7 GP Heline, or 24/7 Mental Health helpline we're always on hand to support you through difficult times.

-Our 24/7 GP service remains accessible to members as normal and experienced doctors are able to provide advice on a wide range of health and medical issues, including concerns relating to coronavirus (COVID-19)
+Our 24/7 GP Helpline service is available as usual and can provide advice on a wide range of health and medical issues, including concerns relating to coronavirus (COVID-19).

-If you think you have symptoms, which you believe might be due to the virus, you must follow the latest advice from the government and NHS.
+If you think you have Coronavirus symptoms you must follow the latest advice from the government and NHS.

 Use the online NHS 111 coronavirus service which will ask you a series of questions on your symptoms and provide appropriate advice.